Private Schools Al Mzrwaya , Saudi Arabia

 Our first international school, Al Hussan International School Khobar (AHISK), is located in the Eastern Province of Saudi Arabia and opened in September 1998.
 It features separate boys' and girls' sections on the same campus; however, the kindergarten, situated at a separate location, is in the same area.
 A year later, Jubail International School (JIS) was established in Jubail Industrial City.
 This was our second international school, which also includes separate boys' and girls' sections.
 In June 2006, Orbit International School (OIS), the third international school, joined the group with separate boys' and girls' sections.
 In the Eastern Province, Al Hussan International Global School (AHIGS) became part of the group on August 23, 2015.

-AI evaluation of Al-Hussan International Schools
+AI review of Al-Hussan International Schools